cunjian/pytorch_face_landmark/README.md

 Test on a sample folder and save the landmark detection results.
 > python3 -W ignore test_batch_mtcnn.py

-Optimize with ONNX and test on a camera.
-The pytorch model has been converted to ONNX for fast inference.
+Optimize with ONNX and test on a camera with MTCNN as a face detector.
 > python3 -W ignore test_camera_mtcnn_onnx.py

+Optimize with ONNX and test on a camera with a lightweight face detector.
+It can achieve real-time speed on CPU.
+> python3 test_camera_light_onnx.py

 ## Benchmark Results on 300W